ros2/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 Cyclone DDS has automated daily [Synopsys Coverity static code analysis](https://www.synopsys.com/software-integrity/security-testing/static-analysis-sast.html) with public results that can be seen [here](https://scan.coverity.com/projects/eclipse-cyclonedds-cyclonedds).
 Cyclone DDS defect density is 0.05 per 1,000 lines of code as of Aug 11th 2020.
 Omitting the Java idlc which is **not** used by ROS 2 gives 0.03 per 1,000 lines of code.
 For comparison the average defect density of open source software projects of similar size is 0.5 per 1,000 lines of code.

 There are no linters enabled for the Cyclone DDS repository.

+Coding style is considered and enforced in the review of all Cyclone DDS pull requests.
+Contributors are regularly asked to rewrite or reformat their code contributions before pull requests are accepted.
+This is a matter of public record in the Cyclone DDS pull request history.

 ## Dependencies [5]